Face to Face: A Live Recording: Critical reception

 Peter Trollope of the Liverpool Echo wrote, "The first two sides are deadweight, definitely music to do something else to.
 However, Sides Three and Four sort of grab you by the throat."
 John Stacey of the Bolton Evening News summarised, "Unfortunately the man's charisma cannot be adequately captured on record, but the music's excellent and it's one of the better live recordings."
 Angus MacKinnon of the NME noted that while Harley was an "undeniably attractive performer in the flesh", with his "limp-wristed buffoonery and studied laconic gesturing", he "doesn't benefit greatly from being recorded live".
 He described the album as "well recorded", but felt that none of the songs "succeed in upstaging their studio counterparts".
+Ray Coleman of Melody Maker said that the "hansomely packaged" album has some "good tracks, certainly", but considered it to be a "disappointing surprise" overall.
+He praised the band as live performers, capable of "marvellously nerve-racking concert[s] which hit highs and lows, and touched all the raw emotion that good pop should", but believed Face to Face was hampered by Harley's choice of using tracks from various shows.
+He wrote, "Thus, there's no moment of togetherness running through all four sides.
+Harley has gone for the best performances of each song, and lumped them together, rather than do what he should have done: projected the best concert.
+There is merely a fair amount of audience screaming and a few words from the singer to separate this from the other albums on which the songs appear."

 In the US, Billboard noted that the album "ranges from slow and midtempo R&B ballads to fast-paced rockers highlighted by Harley's soulful vocals".
 Steve Pond of the Los Angeles Times commented, "Face to Face is too uneven to make many new fans.
 Harley is at his best on material like 'Make Me Smile', where his vocal mannerisms and dramatic phrasing add punch and character.
 But on most of the album the vocals are strained rather than commanding, and the arrangements often lack the sparkle of the originals."
 The Chicago Daily News stated, "Harley and his group Cockney Rebel supposedly are very big in their native England, but you'd never know it from this tired live set.
 Not offensive nor ugly; also not passionate or feeling.
 Mere going through the motions."